 Yes.
 You can revoke your proxy at any time before the final vote at the meeting.
+If you wish to revoke your proxy after 11:59 p.m.
+Eastern Time on February 16, 2011, you may only do so at the annual meeting.
 If you are the record holder of your shares, you may revoke your proxy in any one of the following ways:

-- You may submit another properly completed proxy card with a later date specified thereon. - You may vote by proxy over the Internet on a later date. - You may vote by proxy over the telephone on a later date. - You may send a timely written notice that you are revoking your proxy to Gladstone Capital Corporation's Secretary at 1521 Westbranch Drive, Suite 200, McLean, Virginia 22102. - You may attend the annual meeting and vote in person.
-However, simply attending the meeting without voting at the meeting will not revoke your proxy.
+- You may submit another properly completed proxy card with a later date specified thereon. - You may grant a subsequent proxy by telephone or through the internet on a later date. - You may send a timely written notice that you are revoking your proxy to Gladstone Capital Corporation's secretary at 1521 Westbranch Drive, Suite 200, McLean, Virginia 22102. - · You may attend the annual meeting and vote in person.
+Simply attending the meeting will not, by itself, revoke your proxy.

-Unless you attend the meeting and cast your vote while in attendance, the most current proxy card or telephone or internet proxy vote we receive from you will be your vote that we count at the annual meeting.
 If your shares are held by your broker or bank as a nominee or agent, you should follow the instructions provided by your broker or bank.